 It can work the other way too.
 ‘Sometimes I find it hard to sleep after a good win,’ says Richard Cockerill.
 ‘The excitement and the adrenalin is worse than caffeine’ but for Dai Young, selection’s the bugbear.
 ‘The night before selection, that’s always my sleepless night,’ he says, ‘because the players put a lot of work in and they all want to play so I never pick the team lightly.
-Sometimes the stats make the decision for you, other times it’s a gut feeling, like standing behind a class player who’s running through a sticky patch.
-But it’s always a sleepless night that one.’
+Sometimes the stats make the decision for you, other times it’s a gut feeling, like standing by a class player who’s running through a sticky patch.
+But it’s always a sleepless night, that one.’

 Richard Hill agrees.
 ‘Selection doesn’t keep me awake but no question, it’s hugely important,’ he says, ‘for example, just picking people at the right time and knowing when that time is.
 Some players can turn in three or four good performances and drop off in game five so you need to pull them out.
-And sometimes they don’t like that and sometimes the supporters are scratching their heads but your selections are often quite scientific, you know, who are we up against, what’s the pitch like, is it going to pour with rain?’
+And sometimes they don’t like that and sometimes the supporters are scratching their heads but your selections are often quite scientific; you know, who are we up against, what’s the pitch like, is it going to pour with rain?’

 As to which of the team – positionally – is worth his weight in gold, opinion covers the full spectrum.
 ‘Certain things in life never change so your tight-head props, your decision makers and your goal-kickers carry the biggest price tag,’ says Dai Young.
 ‘The market tends to dictate who the most important players are and your tight-heads right now are commanding some big wedge.’